Website legal policies are no joke. Unfortunately, it seems to be something that not many people mention when it comes to building a website.

-Over the past few years years, privacy laws have been implemented by certain states and countries to protect the personal information of its citizens.
+Over the past few years, privacy laws have been implemented by certain states and countries to protect the personal information of their citizens.
 Over the coming years, more privacy laws will be introduced.
 Privacy fines can range from $2,500 up to $7,500 per infringement (which could mean per website visitor).

 I even use Termageddon on my own website and completed their course to become a data privacy certified agency partner.